This post may contain affiliate links. Please see my disclosure policy for details.

 But, there are ways that you can support the people in the city.
 Supporting local businesses, buying products from people who are selling on the street, giving any money you can, and donating to organisations like the Missionaries of Charity all help to improve livelihoods.

 5. Always remember to haggle and look out for scams

 Although I found that Kolkata had a lot less scams then the likes of Delhi, it wasn’t completely immune.
 Especially with things like transport.

 Yellow Ambassador Cabs were an awesome way to get around.
 But, I found they were constantly overcharging.

 At one point, a local even got involved and told him he was ripping us off (thank you to whoever you were!).
 My biggest advice here is to make sure the meter is switched on.
 Or, agree on a price before you get in.

-The same goes with auto-rickshaws (three wheeled tuk-tuks), it was always a hassle to get a good price!
+The same goes for auto-rickshaws (three-wheeled tuk-tuks), it was always a hassle to get a good price!
 So, there are a few ways to get around it.

 I would use Uber for cabs, as it’s cheaper and you get a fair price.
 Or, get the metros and trams which are far more economical.

 The buses here looked like a death trap to me.
 I’ll go through some more transport options below;

 How to get around Kolkata while you’re here